ftakelait/DataCamp/README.md

 **These are the courses I have already completed.**

-These courses are set up to actually run locally (mapped to the datasets).
+_Note:_ These courses are set up to actually run locally (mapped to the datasets).